Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Results

 \subsection{Impact of nebular emission}

-Because high-redshift galaxies are actively star-forming, nebular emission from ionized gas, such as H$\beta$ 4861, [O III] 4959/5007, H$\alpha$ 6563, and [N II] 6548/6584, can contribute substantially to broadband fluxes in the UV--optical range \citep[e.g.,][]{Anders2003,Zackrisson2008,Wilkins2013}.
-The intrinsic Ly$\alpha$ emission at $1216\,\text{\AA}$ is also very strong but is heavily attenuated by the neutral IGM at $z=6$ in \sphinx\ \citep{Garel2021}.
-The presence of strong emission lines reddens the UV--optical colours, causing stellar masses to be overestimated when nebular emission is neglected \citep{Schaerer2009, Salmon2015, Yuan2019, Miranda2025}.
+Because high-redshift galaxies are actively star-forming, nebular emission from ionised gas, such as H$\beta$ 4861, [O III] 4959/5007, H$\alpha$ 6563, and [N II] 6548/6584, can contribute substantially to broad-band fluxes in the UV-optical range \citep[e.g.][]{Anders2003,Zackrisson2008,Wilkins2013}.
+The intrinsic Ly$\alpha$ emission at $1216\,\text{\AA}$ is also very strong, but it is heavily attenuated by the neutral IGM at $z=6$ in \sphinx\ \citep{Garel2021}.
+The presence of strong emission lines reddens the UV-optical colours, causing stellar masses to be overestimated when nebular emission is neglected \citep{Schaerer2009, Salmon2015, Yuan2019, Miranda2025}.

 For galaxies in our sample, including nebular emission indeed makes the input SED appear redder.
-To illustrate its impact on galaxy colour, we compare filter magnitudes with and without nebular emission for massive ($8.5<\log M_\star/\msun<10$) and less massive ($6.5<\log M_\star/\msun<8$) subsamples.
-As depicted in the upper panel of Figure~\ref{fig:em_contribution}, the inclusion of nebular emission results in substantial flux increases in the F356W and F444W filters.
+To illustrate its impact on galaxy colour, we compared the filter magnitudes with and without nebular emission for massive ($8.5<\log M_\star/\msun<10$) and less massive ($6.5<\log M_\star/\msun<8$) sub-samples.
+As depicted in the upper panel of Fig.~\ref{fig:em_contribution}, the inclusion of nebular emission results in substantial flux increases in the F356W and F444W filters.
 This enhancement is especially pronounced in low-mass galaxies, leading to a higher inferred $M_\star$, as discussed further below.

-The lower panel of Figure~\ref{fig:em_contribution} displays the relative contributions of the stellar continuum, nebular continuum, and emission lines to the F444W filter.
+The lower panel of Fig.~\ref{fig:em_contribution} displays the relative contributions of the stellar continuum, nebular continuum, and emission lines to the F444W filter.
 In most galaxies, the stellar continuum dominates the total flux, whereas emission lines contribute comparably in low-mass, actively star-forming systems.
 Within the F444W bandpass, the dominant emission lines are H$\alpha$ $\lambda$6563 and [NII] $\lambda$6583, whereas in the F356W bandpass, H$\beta$ 4861, [O III] 4959/5007 dominate.
-The nebular continuum is generally approximately three times fainter than the line emission and therefore remains a subdominant component of the input SED.
+The nebular continuum is generally approximately three times fainter than the line emission and therefore remains a sub-dominant component of the input SED.